PIQuIL/QMC_LTFIM/README.md

 - 2-point ZZ correlators
   - structure factors
   - Need Lattices package:
-    - 2-point correlators need access to the lattice struct in order to reduce redundant calculations
+    - 2-point correlators need access to the lattice struct in order to reduce redundant calculations (may not need this during the actual run if it doesn't speed things up a ton)
     - structure factors need to be able to do Fourier transforms over the lattice
     - we need to be able to translate site indices into site coordinates and take boundary conditions into account